dask/dask/docs/source/best-practices.rst

     df = df.persist()  # trigger computation, persist in distributed RAM

-Note that this is only relevant if you are on a distributed machine (otherwise, as mentioned above, you should probably continue on without Dask).
+.. note:: This is only relevant if you are on a distributed machine.
+On a local
+    machine (using single-machine schedulers) ``persist`` just triggers immediate computation like ``compute``.

 Store Data Efficiently